PGAyaan/Flask_NotesApp/README.md

 1) User account management and login
 2) Ability to save, add and delete notes
 3) Stores user data on a local database
-4) Encrypts user password when account is created to protect data during breaches and to add security.
+4) Uses SHA256 hashing algorithm for added security.